SCCapstone/DiamondCast/README.md

 ## Setup

 First download android studios, then open it.
-Select open project and open this project using the folder "DiamondCastApp".
+Select open project and open this project using the folder "DiamondCastApp" from the cloned github url.
 Go to the AVD Manager located in the top right to download a virtual android.
 The android device you select will be used as an emulator to run your app.

 ## Running